Statistics of the non-zero eigenvalues and singular values of low-rank random matrices with non-negative entries: Introduction

-From this angle, one way to make progress in the analytical study of spectral properties of NNEMs is to consider a simplified scenario where the matrix (i) is low-rank, and (ii) has a prescribed set of row/column sums.
-Low-rank matrix approximations in the context of NNEMs are known to be very useful \cite{Cohen1993}, as in this case there are only a handful of non-zero eigenvalues/singular values that need to be taken into consideration, which can usually be easily linked to the row/column sums.
-Moreover, such matrices arise naturally in several `matrix reconstruction' schemes based on the Maximum Entropy method, with applications e.g. to inter-bank network reconstruction \cite{Squartini2017, Squartini2018, Cimini2015}.
-Approximations using low-rank matrices have also been utilised in the study of dissipative quantum transport, the $N-$body problem and fluid dynamics \cite{Zeng2013, Yokota2015, Lestandi2021}.
+From this angle, one way to make progress in the analytical study of statistics of extreme eigenvalues of random NNEMs with fixed row sums is to consider a simplified scenario where the matrix has a low-rank.
+Low-rank matrix approximations are known to be very useful, as, in this case, there are only a handful of non-zero eigenvalues/singular values that need to be taken into consideration, which can usually be easily linked to the row/column sums \cite{TAD22}.
+In fact, thanks to the Eckart-Young-Minsky theorem, it is known that if one has full knowledge of all spectral properties of a matrix then the best specified rank approximation is obtained using a singular value decomposition \cite{Stewart1993}.
+Other low-rank approximations, specific to NNEMs, have also been considered, for example \cite{Cohen1993}.
+Moreover, such approximations also arise naturally in several `matrix reconstruction' schemes based on the Maximum Entropy method, with applications e.g. to inter-bank network reconstruction \cite{Squartini2017, Squartini2018, Cimini2015}.
+Approximations using low-rank matrices have also been utilised in the study of dissipative quantum transport, the $N$-body problem and fluid dynamics \cite{Zeng2013, Yokota2017, Lestandi2021}.

-Furthermore, the analysis of random NNEMs can be extended to consider their resolvents, or Green functions.
-The resolvent is an object of high utility which can be employed to calculate spectral densities of matrices using complex analysis \cite{Livan2018}.
-Moreover, the resolvent of low-rank matrices with prescribed row/column sums appears naturally in many of the problems discussed above (Leontief Input/Output coefficients, MFPT of walkers on random networks), as well as in the calculation of the ``influence'' of nodes in a complex network \cite{Vivo2021} or the location of outlier eigenvalues in random matrix ensembles related to networks \cite{Neri2016}.

-In this work, we succeed in characterising analytically statistical features of the non-zero eigenvalues, singular values, and resolvents of random rank-$1$ and rank-$2$ NNEMs with prescribed row/column sums, along with accurate large $N$ approximations that are computationally simpler to evaluate.
-All theoretical results are validated through numerical simulations.
-The models studied in this work are rare examples of $N\times N$ matrices where the full Extreme Value statistics and interesting spectral observables can be computed \emph{for finite $N$} (and not just for large $N$).